 Yes, there may be some education tax benefits if you receive financial aid.
 Learn more by reading “Tax Benefits” from the U.S. Department of Education.

 If my loan is for three quarters and I am required to enroll continuously for four quarters each year, how do I pay for the fourth quarter?

 Student loan recipients reapply for federal financial aid assistance in three-term intervals.
 If you begin the program in September, you will borrow from September through May (September, December, and March terms).
 You will then renew your application for a loan period of June through February (June, September, and December terms), and so on.

 I received my tuition statement that says the deadline date for payment is the 15th of the month, but my financial aid is scheduled to arrive on the 26th.
 Will I be penalized?

 No, you will not be penalized if your financial aid application was completed by the tuition due date.
-The financial aid office and the bursar’s office are in constant communication about your status during this time of the term, and Walden understands that federal loan funds will not be received prior to legislated time frames.
+The Office of Financial Aid and the Office of the Bursar are in constant communication about your status during this time of the term, and Walden understands that federal loan funds will not be received prior to legislated time frames.
 Therefore, those students receiving loan funds whose applications are completed by the payment deadline will not be penalized.